SumoLogic/sumologic-documentation/docs/search/LogCompare/Create-a-LogCompare-Email-Alert.md

     ![NewSignatures.png](../static/img/LogCompare/Create-a-LogCompare-Email-Alert/NewSignatures.png)
 3. In the **Save Search As** dialog, for **Search name**, enter a name for your Saved Search.
 This example uses **New Signatures**.
-4. (Optional) If you'd like, type an optional description to help you identify this search.
+4. (Optional) If you could like, type an optional description to help you identify this search.
 5. Choose a **Time Range** option that will be the default range when you run the saved search.
 (To prevent gaps in your LogCompare